 Few events can be as profitable for your company than a trade show.
 They are an opportunity to expand your network, make an impact in your industry, and increase exposure for your business.
 That being said, they can also be a black hole to toss resources in and never see the return.
 To make sure that doesn't happen, especially with one of the bigger trade shows for the vacation rental industry taking place this weekend, here are five ways to make sure your money & time at VRMA are well spent.

-1) Have an Ultimate Goal
+1) Have an Ultimate Goal at a Trade Show

 With all the networking, late nights, and free food & booze going around, it can be difficult to keep your eye on the reason you're attending in the first place.
 Before you go, make sure you know exactly why you're going and what you want to accomplish.
 Do you want to expand your network?
 Research or purchase a product?
 Grow your knowledge on an industry subject?
 By knowing why you're there and what you want, it's much easier to strategically spend your time doing the things that will accomplish that goal.
 If you have multiple team members attending in different capacities, it's an excellent idea to have a team meeting beforehand.
 That way everyone understands the overall initiative, and what their individual tasks should be in order to achieve the greater objective.